Smalley's Inn & Restaurant: News and events

 One waitress has said that she has heard footsteps, while working alone, in the attic.
 When she confronted someone, the answer was that no one was ever up there.
 No one wants to go downstairs for they feel a strange presence.
-As for Anthony, while upstairs and lying in his Queen Sized Bed, he felt someone on the other side of his bed... just lying there.
-Once he got up, there was no body there.
+As for Anthony, while upstairs and lying in his queen-sized bed, he felt someone on the other side of his bed... just lying there.
+Once he got up, there was nobody there.

 Anthony wanted to build a sports bar in the basement.
-But in order to do that, men had to work around "The Pillar".
+But to do that, men had to work around "The Pillar".
 The ghost of Elizabeth was said to peek out behind the pillar.
 Almost as if playing peek-a-boo or hide and go seek.
 As one man tried to work downstairs, he came up asking "Is this like a joke?" and left.
 The second man came over, went downstairs, came up freaked out, and left.
 As for the third man, he went down, came up almost in tears and screaming, and left.
 He forgot his tools in the basement.

-Radio Station K104 visits the restaurant yearly around Halloween with paranormal investigators for entertainment.
+Radio station K104 visits the restaurant yearly around Halloween with paranormal investigators for entertainment.

-On August 17, 2012, The Travel Channel aired an episode of "The Dead Files" filmed in Smalley Inn.
-In the episode, the show's physic medium, Amy Allan, said she saw the transparent ghosts of a banshee and a soldier, who reportedly haunt the building.
+On August 17, 2012, Travel Channel aired an episode of "The Dead Files" filmed in Smalley Inn.
+In the episode, the show's psychic medium, Amy Allan, said she saw the transparent ghosts of a banshee and a soldier, who reportedly haunt the building.

 Hauntings of the Hudson River Valley, An Investigative Journey, by Vincent T. Dacqunio and Postcard History Series- Carmel, by George Carroll Wipple III are books entailing detailed references of the history behind the current paranormal events documented at Smalley Inn & Restaurant.